tsnellgrove/dark_castle/castle_to_do.md

 		DONE: use '-base' to isolate logic from text descriptions (switch descriptions => door descriptions)
 		DONE: move broach_found => generalized max_count dict

-Updates for v 1.7
+Updates for v 1.7 & 1.8
-		##More testing - Offer the boys $1.00 to finish the game and report bugs
+		DONE: More testing - Offer the boys $1.00 to finish the game and report bugs
 		DONE: reduce path_dict to only valid paths and create random text for banging into wall
 		DONE: intro => description_dict
 		DONE: move 'invalid_path' to static_dict